andersmurphy/andersmurphy-blog/resources/posts/2019-11-17-clojure-manipulating-html-and-xml-with-zippers.md

   :r nil}]
 ```

-`:ppath` now contains a path.
-Zippers are a location which is a two element vector that consists of a node and a path.

-`clojure.zip` comes with a collection of very useful functions that operate on zippers, you've already seen `zip/xml-zip` and `zip/next`.
-Hopefully, that's enough of an overview.
+In summary, zippers are a location which is a two element vector that consists of a node and a path.
+What makes zipper so compelling is that `clojure.zip`comes with a collection of functions for performing common operations on them like navigation and editing (we've already seen `zip/xml-zip` and `zip/next`).
+Zippers also let us iterate rather than recur over a tree which has practical applications (like avoiding stack overflow errors for deeply nested trees).

 ### Putting zippers to work